codekirei/node-multispinner/readme.md

 ### multispinner.success(spinner)

+Complete a spinner and change its state to `success`.
+`spinner` is the (string) ID of the spinner to complete.
+The spinner's symbol and color are updated to indicate the `success` state.

+### multispinner.error(spinner)

-Complete a successful spinner.
+Complete a spinner and change its state to `error`.
+`spinner` is the (string) ID of the spinner to complete.
-Changes the spinner's symbol to `symbol.success` and color to `color.success`.
+The spinner's symbol and color are updated to indicate the `error` state.

 ```js
 /**